mkp170791/xlrd/README.md

 **Versions of Python supported**: 2.7, 3.4+.

-**Outside scope**: xlrd will safely and reliably ignore any of these if present in the file:
+**Outside scope**: xlrd_demo will safely and reliably ignore any of these if present in the file:

 *   Charts, Macros, Pictures, any other embedded object.
 WARNING: currently this includes embedded worksheets.
 *   VBA modules